EtchedPixels/FUZIX/docs/Interrupts.md

 ## How Fuzix Sees The World

-As far as Fuzix is concerned there is a single interrupt entry point into C code, and platform low level code to switch to the Kernel interrupt stack and execute both system and platform interrupt code including timer events.
+As far as most Fuzix platforms are concerned there is a single interrupt entry point into C code, and platform low level code to switch to the Kernel interrupt stack and execute both system and platform interrupt code including timer events.
 The code decides what needs to be done by inspecting interrupt controller state or values set by the platform code, and invokes any needed functions.
 It returns to the assembly code in lowlevel-[cpu].s which may then also perform signal delivery or task switches, returning directly to the relevant task.

 This interrupt handler is prevented from executing by the di() function, and re-enabled by the corresponding irqrestore or ei() functions.